openyurtio/openyurt.io/docs/core-concepts/yurt-manager.md

 The servicetopology controller assists the [servicetopology filter](../user-manuals/resource-access-control/resource-access-control.md) in YurtHub to provide service topology routing functionality for the cluster.
 When the topology Annotation of a Service is modified, the servicetopology controller updates the corresponding Endpoints and EndpointSlices, thereby triggering an update of the service topology in the node-side YurtHub.

+#### 2.3.5 LoadBalancerSet Controller

+Manages PoolService CRDs for multi-region Service exposure.
+It watches Services annotated with nodepool selectors, creates per-NodePool PoolService resources, and aggregates their load balancer statuses back to the parent Service.

+####  2.3.6 NodeBucket Controller

+Creates NodeBucket resources for each NodePool, which group nodes into buckets (ConfigMaps) for efficient node information distribution.
+Each bucket contains a limited number of nodes to avoid overly large
+  ConfigMaps.